matloff/TidyverseSkeptic/README.md

   ungroup()
 ```

 As noted, the Tidy version is more concise, and may well be preferred by
 seasoned R coders.
-But the base-R version is a more direct
+But the base-R version is indisputably easier to
+debug, a key point for noncoder R learners, who as notes, make the most
+errors.

+Even base-R enthusiasts would probably want to change some of
+this code to FP style, but for R learners, the non-FP form of the above
+base-R code makes their lives much easier.

+a more direct
 implementation of our instructions to the hypothetical clerk.
 The
 **for** loop in particular is a direct implementation of the
 instructions to the clerk.
 As such, it is easier for R beginners with